 In the greater Toronto real estate market, for example, at the time of writing, many homes sell within a few percentage points of the asking price - some even well over the list price.
 Thus, don't offer something ridiculous like 10% or 15% under list.
 If you have price limitations, as do most people, and you can't afford to buy a particular property, move on to a more affordable home.
 In most cases, if you offer fairly, the seller will likely be fair in negotiating an offer with you too.

 The final agreed price may be affected if either party is ...

-Maybe the seller has bought unconditionally or in the emotional throws of an acrimonious divorce.
+Maybe the seller has bought unconditionally or is experiencing the emotional throws of an acrimonious divorce.
 Or maybe the buyer has already sold their home or submitted a notice to terminate their tenancy, and moving dates are rapidly approaching.
 Suffering under such stress is certainly not how to negotiate the best terms.

 However, if realty agents are involved, agency law precludes them from disclosing motivation of their respective clients prior to or during negotiations.
 This is considered confidential information.
-Therefore, as a private buyer, you should avoid that type of disclosure also.
+Therefore, as a private buyer, you should also avoid that type of disclosure.

 In most cases, the initial offer is refused by the seller, who then makes a counter-offer to the buyer.
 At that point, you have the option of accepting the counter if its terms are satisfactory, or countering back to the seller again.

 It's advisable to follow the advice of your trusted adviser.
 Of course, if you've opted to go it alone, you should follow your instincts.
 Your agent should have a fair idea as to whether or not another counter-offer to the seller would succeed.
 If the seller is being fair, it's a good idea to show the same respect.
-If you feel the terms are not realistic or affordable, and your agent feels another counter would be futile, maybe you should search for another home.
+If you feel the terms are not realistic or just not affordable, and your agent feels another counter would be futile, maybe you should search for another home.

 Who knows - the listing agent may call the next day to request that you re-submit your offer since the sellers changed their minds.
 Maybe they were bluffing.